crcn/tandem-old/packages/paperclip/README.md

 - [ ] `<fixture></fixture>`  (possibly) - used to help infer types more
 - [ ] Linting
   - Warning for components that do not have `<preview />` tag
+  - Error when element (besides style) defined outside of component

 #### LOW PRIO CORE TODOS